Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Also, it will enable you to understand the code in the EngageUI toolkit.
 This will enable you to design and produce your own EngageUI app.

-1. Build and run the app. as described in the preceding section.
+1. Build and run the app.
+Through the dashboard, load EngageIDE.cpp.
 At this point, your screen should look like this:
 ![alt text](https://hex-map.khitchdee.net/ModalWX-source-loaded.png)
-2. Font size adjustment.
-If you find the fontsize too small,
-press the Command(OSX) or Ctrl(Win,Linux) key once.
-This will pop-up a set of 5 options.
-Use the down arrow key to select "Adjust Fontsize".
-Press Enter(Return).
-You will get a message:
-"arrows to adjust fontsize, esc to exit"
-Use the arrow keys to adjust fontsize.
-This is a live ajdustment.
-Once you are satisfied, press escape.
-3. EngageUI's interface with wxWidgets -- ActivityManagerWindow.
+2. EngageUI's interface with wxWidgets -- SessionManager.
    - App init
       Use the down arrow key to goto line WX APP & CLASS FUNCTION DEFINITIONS{...}.
       All lines in this color are "sub-Blocks".